Bandwidth/bandwidth.github.io/guides/accountCredentials.md

 All of Bandwidth's APIs are protected with Basic Authorization over HTTPS.
 Basic Authorization requires the credential pair to be encoded with [base64](https://en.wikipedia.org/wiki/Base64) as part of the `Authorization` HTTP header.

+⚠️ Usernames, Passwords, Tokens, & Secrets are all **case sensitive**!

 ### Credentials Snapshot {#snap-shot}

 | Credential Name | Description                                                                                                                                                        | Example                                            |